kaohhs/proyectodiplo/README.md

 retrieves the all tasks list in JSON format.

 http://localhost:3001/post?title=(taskTitle)
 for searching by exact match on task title.
+Case sensitive.

 http://localhost:3001/api/task/:id
 will retrieve the task under the mentioned ID on the JSON file.